Tired of Hearing I’m Bored? Try These 50 Fun Activities for Kids

 31. Have a Spa Day

 Want something fun and relaxing to do?
 Why not have a spa or pamper day!
-Put on some nail polish, make a natural mask and put on some nice smelling lotions!
-Relax, sit back and read or listen to some music while you wait for your nail polish to dry.
+Put on some nail polish, make a natural mask, and put on some lovely-smelling lotions!
+Relax, sit back and read or listen to music while you wait for your nail polish to dry.

 32. Redecorate

 Do you have a redecorating project the kids can help with?
 Have they outgrown their own rooms?
-Maybe they can design something else like a cozy corner or a play area?
-Move furniture around, come up with different storage solutions and buy or make some artwork to help decorate your new space.
+They could design something else, like a cozy corner or a play area.
+Move furniture around, come up with different storage solutions and buy or make artwork to help decorate your new space.

 33. Play with Play Dough or Clay

-This is another good open ended play option.
-Kids can get creative and mold different things like animals, people, characters and other things.
-Throw in some supplies like a rolling pin, googly eyes and other art supplies and watch them get creative.
+Play-Do is another good open-ended play option.
+Kids can get creative and mold different things like animals, people, characters, and other things.
+Throw in some supplies like a rolling pin, googly eyes, and other art supplies, and watch them get creative.

 34. Look at Home Videos and Digital Photos

-My kids just love watching old videos and old pictures of themselves as babies and toddlers.
-They laugh hysterically and it brings back great memories for us parents.
-It’s a a fun activity to do together.
+My kids love watching old videos and pictures of themselves as babies and toddlers.
+They laugh hysterically, and it brings back great memories for us parents.
+It’s a fun activity to do together.

 35. Play Games with No Equipment